usnmas/technology/reference/IoT/Glossary.md

 ## Kalman Filter

 In statistics and control theory, Kalman filtering, also known as linear quadratic estimation (LQE), is an algorithm that uses a series of measurements observed over time, containing statistical noise and other inaccuracies, and produces estimates of unknown variables that tend to be more accurate than those based on a single measurement alone, by estimating a joint probability distribution over the variables for each timeframe.
-The filter is named after Rudolf E. Kálmán, one of the primary developers of its theory. [[source: Wikipedia]](https://en.wikipedia.org/wiki/Kalman_filter) / [[additional ref.]](https://blog.naver.com/chrhdhkd/221985045311)
+The filter is named after Rudolf E. Kálmán, one of the primary developers of its theory. [[source: Wikipedia]](https://en.wikipedia.org/wiki/Kalman_filter) / [[additional ref. 상세블로그]](https://blog.naver.com/chrhdhkd/221985045311)